 The safety and well-being of our customers and team members remains our number one priority.
 It is essential that we stay alert and continue to do everything we can to prevent the spread of Coronavirus (COVID-19).

-We are working closely with the Transport for West Midlands (TfWM), to ensure that a co-ordinated approach is in place across the region during this rapidly evolving situation and our teams are following the very latest advice from the Government and public health authorities regarding coronavirus (COVID-19).
+We are working closely with Transport for West Midlands (TfWM) and other operators to ensure that a co-ordinated approach is in place to social distance across the region.

 What are we doing?

-We are, of course, sharing all the latest health guidance with our team members, making sure they understand the advice to self-isolate if they show symptoms.
-We have provided employees with hand sanitisers and cancelled non-essential visits to the depot.
+Colleagues have been provided with hand sanitisers and appropriate PPE (Personal Protective Equipment) and we are sharing all the latest COVID-19 guidance with our team members, making sure they understand the need to self-isolate if they show symptoms.

 We recognise that our efforts are also reliant on the co-operation of those using the service.

 We continue to raise awareness around social distancing, contactless payment and other measures that may limit the spread of the virus.